How To Style Faux Stems In Your Home: Making Faux Stems Look Realistic

 Whenever you purchase brand new stems from the grocery store, they tend to be very stiff and rigid.

-If you were to clip some pretty flowers from your yard and put them into a vase, they would most likely flop over a bit and have some movement to them.
+If you were to clip some pretty flowers from your yard and put them into a vase or pitcher, they would most likely flop over a bit and have some movement to them.

 Try to bend your faux stems so that they have more whimsy and movement, just like real flowers do.